Older People: Prosecuting Crimes against

 The Mental Capacity Act 2005 introduced into legislation the concept of independent mental capacity advocates (IMCAs) to safeguard the interests of people who lack capacity to take important decisions, where they have no one except paid staff to advise, support or represent them.
 Section 36 of the Mental Capacity Act and IMCA regulations set out the functions of IMCAs.

 Where a person who lacks capacity does not have friends or relatives to consult, decision makers in local authorities, NHS Trusts and care homes have a duty to consult an IMCA.
-Examples of a decision maker could include a care home or ward manager, treating doctor, community psychiatric nurse, or a social worker.

 These aim to protect the public by setting and maintaining standards within the professions by publishing codes of conduct, registering individuals and monitoring continuous professional development.
 Serious misconduct by an individual can be reported to those bodies.

-- The General Medical Council - registers all doctors
+- The General Medical Council registers all doctors

-- The Nursing and Midwifery Council - registers nurses and midwives
+- The Nursing and Midwifery Council registers nurses and midwives

-- The Royal Pharmaceutical Society of Great Britain - registers pharmacists and their premises
+- The Royal Pharmaceutical Society of Great Britain registers pharmacists and their premises

 - The Committee on Standards in Public Life - monitors the standards of people working in public office, including councils.

-The Office of the Public Guardian
+The Office of the Public Guardian (OPG)

 The Court of Protection

-The Mental Capacity Act 2005 provides for a new Court of Protection to make decisions in relation to the property and affairs and healthcare and personal welfare of adults (and children in a few cases) who lack capacity.
+The Mental Capacity Act 2005 provides for the Court of Protection to make decisions in relation to the property and affairs and healthcare and personal welfare of adults (and children in a few cases) who lack capacity.
 The Court also has the power to make declarations about whether someone has the capacity to make a particular decision.
 The Court has the same powers, rights, privileges and authority in relation to mental capacity matters as the High Court.
 It is a superior court of record.

 Section 44 Mental Capacity Act 2005 (Ill treatment or Neglect of a Person Lacking Capacity)

 The offence is triable either way and carries a maximum penalty on indictment of 5 years imprisonment and/or a fine.

-A person lacks mental capacity if, at the material time, he/she is unable to make a decision for him/herself because of an impairment of, or a disturbance in the functioning of, the mind or brain:
+A person lacks mental capacity if, at the material time, he/she is unable to make a decision for him/herself because of an impairment of, or a disturbance in the functioning of, the mind or brain: section 2(1).

 It is immaterial if the impairment or disturbance is permanent or temporary: section 2(2).